 J.P.
 Morgan and its affiliates comprise a full service securities firm and a commercial bank engaged in securities trading and brokerage activities, as well as providing investment banking, asset management, financing, and financial advisory services and other commercial and investment banking products and services to a wide range of corporations and individuals.
 In the ordinary course of their businesses, J.P.
 Morgan and its affiliates may actively invest in or trade debt and equity securities or other financial instruments (including derivatives, bank loans or other obligations) of Mediacom and its affiliates for their own account or for the accounts of customers and, accordingly, they may at any time hold long or short positions in such securities or other financial instruments.
 Merger Sub has agreed to pay J.P.
 Morgan as compensation for its services as financial advisor in connection with the merger an aggregate fee of \$2 million, all of which is contingent and payable upon the completion of the merger.
 In addition, Merger Sub has agreed to reimburse J.P.
 Morgan for certain expenses incurred in connection with such services and to indemnify J.P.
 Morgan and its affiliates and their respective officers, directors, agents and employees for certain liabilities arising out of its engagement.
 During the preceding two years, J.P.
-Morgan and its affiliates have provided certain investment banking, commercial banking and other financial services to Mediacom and its affiliates for customary compensation, including acting as bookrunner in connection with an offering of senior notes by Mediacom LLC, an affiliate of Mediacom, in August 2009.
-In addition, on an ongoing basis, certain affiliates of J.P.
-Morgan and its affiliates have received aggregate fees of approximately \$11 million from Mediacom and its affiliates have received aggregate fees of approximately \$11 million from Mediacom and its affiliates to wear period ending December 31, 2010 for investment banking, commercial services provided to Mediacom and its affiliates.
+Morgan and its affiliates have provided certain investment banking, commercial banking and other financial services to Mediacom and its affiliates have provided certain credit facilities of certain affiliates of Mediacom and provide cash management and other treasury and security services to Mediacom and its affiliates, for which such J.P.
+Morgan affiliates receive customary compensation.
+J.P.
+Morgan and its affiliates have received aggregate fees of approximately \$11 million from Mediacom and its affiliates during the two year period ending December 31, 2010 for investment banking, commercial banking and other financial services provided to Mediacom and its affiliates.